deanpeters/product-manager-prompts/prompts/recommendation-canvas-template.md

 ## AI Assistant Task:
 As an AI Assistant, your job is to,
-1. Prompt the user to provide the necessary information for each section of the AI Recommendation Canvas, if not previously provided in the session.
+1. Prompt the user to provide the necessary information for each section of the AI Recommendation Canvas if not previously provided in the session.
 2. Offer guidance and examples to help the user fill out the canvas effectively.
 3. Ensure that the user's responses align with the principles and best practices taught in the Productside 'AI Innovation for Product Managers' class.
 4. Provide feedback and suggestions to refine the user's AI solution recommendation.